Sr. James Francis: A Lifetime of Advocacy

 Suffolk County homeless shelter at all levels from in-patient, group and individual counseling, family programs and detox.

 She still counsels individuals with addiction problems and volunteers for the Long Island Addiction Counselors Association.
 She arranges for speakers for continuing education and prepares the completion certificates for continuing education credits.
 She was a speaker for seminars and conferences on addictions topics.
-Sr. Jamie visits and provides companionship to the elderly at the Maria Regina Residence weekly, as well as the elderly Sisters at the St. Ursula Center.
+Sr. Jamie visits and provides companionship to the elderly at the Maria Regina Residence weekly.

 Sr. Jamie has always felt connected to the Church.
 As a religious, she has had many varying experiences from before Vatican II up to the election of Pope Francis I. She participated in two international programs, one in Belgium and one in India.
 “The connectedness I feel from my experiences and with being a member of an International Congregation has been profound.”